OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ##### FingerprintManager

-> The following section describes implementing biometric authentication by using the `FingerprintManager` class.
+> This section describes how to implement biometric authentication by using the `FingerprintManager` class.
 Please keep in mind that this class is deprecated and the [Biometric library](https://developer.android.com/jetpack/androidx/releases/biometric "Biometric library for Android") should be used instead as a best practice.
 This section is just for reference, in case you come across such an implementation and need to analyse it.

 Begin by searching for `FingerprintManager.authenticate` calls.
 The first parameter passed to this method should be a `CryptoObject` instance which is a [wrapper class for crypto objects](https://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.CryptoObject.html "FingerprintManager.CryptoObject") supported by FingerprintManager.
 Should the parameter be set to `null`, this means the fingerprint authorization is purely event-bound, likely creating a security issue.